blanky0230/kanka/_framework/core/standards.md

 ## Code Organization

-1. **File Size**: No file shall be larger than ~500 lines, regardless of whether it's source code, markdown, or any other text format.
+1. **File Size**: No file shall be larger than ~500 lines, regardless of whether it's source code, markdown, or unknown other text format.
 If a file would exceed this limit, split it into logical components.

 2. **Module Structure**: Organize code into well-defined modules with clear responsibilities.